History of Germans in Russia, Ukraine, and the Soviet Union: Caucasus Germans

-Mass emigration of Germans from Russia to the Americas 1870s to 1910s
+Mass emigration of Germans from Russia to the Americas, 1870s to 1910s

+Prior to the 1870s, the Germans in Russia had enjoyed a unique ability to preserve their heritage and independence.
+Along with the freedoms from Russian military service or taxes, their colonies continued to speak their mother tongue of German, their children were taught in German classrooms, and they could practice their faith in peace.
+However, when Czar Alexander II came to power he changed this.
+In 1871 he rescinded most of the freedoms the Germans had been granted by Catherine II and Alexander I since first settling.
+Military service was required of all men of a certain age starting in 1874.
+This left the colonists with the loss of their men and reduced income, reducing their socioeconomic level down to the level of Russian peasants.
+As Czar Alexander III came to power, this move toward “Russification” of the Germans continued with his work to eliminate the use of the German language.

+Many Germans, discouraged by the elimination of privileges they had been promised, chose to emigrate.
 The Germans from Russia who emigrated to different countries of the Americas at the end of the 19th century, unlike those who remained in the Russian Empire, were able to avoid Russification, preserving their ancestral German culture.

 North America

-Most of the people on the Great Plains of North America with German heritage had ancestors who emigrated from the Russian Empire, and not modern-day Germany.
+Numerous people with German heritage who lived on the Great Plains of North America had ancestors who emigrated from the Russian Empire, and not modern-day Germany.
 The Canadian Encyclopedia states simply: "Canada's main source of Germans was Russia — especially from the Volga, the Black Sea coast and Volhynia."
-The Encyclopedia of the Great Plains says that "[b]etween 1873 and 1914 approximately 115,000 German Russians immigrated to the United States and about 150,000 to western Canada" and "it is estimated[...] that by 1910 approximately 44 percent of all German settlers in western Canada were Germans from Russia".
+The Encyclopedia of the Great Plains says that "between 1873 and 1914 approximately 115,000 German Russians immigrated to the United States and about 150,000 to western Canada" and "it is estimated[...] that by 1910 approximately 44 percent of all German settlers in western Canada were Germans from Russia."

 South America

 Brazil

-By 1876 the Empire of Brazil, now Brazil, was a monarchy and Pedro II invited the Volga Germans and other Germans from Russia to populate his territory.
+By 1876, the Empire of Brazil, now Brazil, was a monarchy and Pedro II invited the Volga Germans and other Germans from Russia to populate his territory.
 From then on, waves of German immigrants settled in the states of São Paulo, Paraná, Santa Catarina and Río Grande do Sul.

 Argentina

-Germans from Russia, especially Volga Germans, founded many colonies in Argentina.
-Mainly in the South of Buenos Aires Province, Entre Ríos Province and La Pampa Province.
+Germans from Russia, especially Volga Germans, founded many colonies in Argentina, mainly in the south of Buenos Aires Province, Entre Ríos Province and La Pampa Province.
 These colonies maintain their culture to this day and organize different festivals (Kerb, Kreppelfest, Schlachtfest, etc.) in which they welcome the rest of the country's population.
-The total number of Volga German descendants in Argentina is estimated at more than 2,000,000 inhabitants.
+The total number of Volga German descendants in Argentina is estimated at more than two million inhabitants.